tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 == Screenshots ==

-1. Select "Link to: Media File" when creating a gallery.
+1. Select "Media File" at "Link to" when creating a gallery.

 == Changelog ==